NoeliaCI/Hangman-Game/README.md

 - The text for the rules screen was taken from [here](http://www.printactivities.com/Paper-Games/Rules-For-Hangman.shtml) and was slightly modified to adapt it to this project.
 - For making the game work I follow this [tutorial](https://www.youtube.com/watch?v=T6uht1A0114&list=PLNCevxogE3fgy0pAzVccadWKaQp9iHspz&index=24&ab_channel=CodingArtist) and adapted it to this project.
-- Inspiration for the font and to store player names from this nice [project](https://saamauro92.github.io/hangman_game/) from another CI student.
+- Inspiration for the font and to store player names, from this nice [project](https://saamauro92.github.io/hangman_game/) from another CI student.

 ### **Media**